smastrom/vue-use-active-scroll/README.md

 - Zero dependencies, 1.5KB gzipped.
 - Total control on the output as it doesn't touch your DOM
 - Automatic update on window resize
-- Automatic set last target as active on bottom reached regardless of previous sections visibility
+- Automatic jump to last target on bottom reached regardless of previous sections visibility
-- Manually set unreachable targets as active with `setUnreachable`
+- Manually set unreachable targets with `setUnreachable`

 ### Limitations